-Nancy Galbraith was born about 1777, in Ontario, Canada as the daughter of Eleanor Johnson.
+When Nancy Galbraith was born about 1777, in Ontario, Canada, her father, John Galbraith, was 21 and her mother, Eleanor Johnson, was 21.
 She married Aaron Rose about 1798, in Ontario, Canada.
 They were the parents of at least 2 sons.

 Do you know Nancy?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account